wazo-platform/wazo-confd-client/README.md

 list
 ----

 Return a list of items.
-You can also pass optional paramters for searching and sorting such as ```search```, ```sort```, ```order```, ```offset```,
+You can also pass optional parameters for searching and sorting such as ```search```, ```sort```, ```order```, ```offset```,
 ```limit```, etc.  Returns a dict structured as ```{'total': total, 'items':
 [item1, item2, item3]}```.